Dead Ant

-Dead Ant is a 2017 American comedy horror film directed by Ron Carlson, starring Tom Arnold, Sean Astin, Rhys Coiro, Jake Busey, and Leisha Hailey.
+Dead Ant (also titled Giant Killer Ants) is a 2017 American comedy horror film directed by Ron Carlson, starring Tom Arnold, Sean Astin, Rhys Coiro, Jake Busey, and Leisha Hailey.

 Plot

 The members of a heavy metal band have a chance to return to stardom when they are invited to Coachella.
 However, they get stranded in the desert and find themselves fighting for their lives against giant ants.